Bible Commentary Forever Foundation

 What is Special about Our Commentary?

 The primary foundation of our commentary is our belief that the entire Scripture, as given to the writers chosen by God, is dictated word-by-word by the Holy Spirit to the soul and spirit of willing disciples (writers).
+For more information about the entire Scripture, please see our article, “The Canon of Scripture.”
 The entire Bible has no copied portions; all of it was given by the Holy Spirit as the Living Word to each of the writers; the writers did not copy from each other; they wrote down what the Holy Spirit dictated to them, and that is why we call the Bible as the Living Word.
 This commentary presents this point of belief.
-We believe that the Holy Spirit dictated the Gospels to each writer, and there is no copy between the writers.
+We believe that the Holy Spirit dictated the Gospels to each writer, and there is no direct copying between the writers.
 Each gospel writer wrote independently precisely what the Holy Spirit gave them.
 They had no interaction between them while writing; the only interaction was from the Holy Spirit.
-As a result, the Holy Spirit, which is the Spirit of truth, has given the words to be written down, so there are no errors in anything originally written down by the Gospels' writers.
+As a result, the Holy Spirit, which is the Spirit of truth, has given the words to be written down, so there are no errors in anything originally written down by the Gospels’ writers.
 As we read the original Gospels, we, as humans, need to put together the writings to describe the events best.
 We should not attempt to find errors; instead, we should seek to solve the issues to give the most logical explanation of the events presented in all Gospels.
-Our commentary will always aim to offer the most reasonable solution to solve any perceivable inconsistencies in the Gospels' text.
-When there are differences in words and events from one Gospel to another, the way to think is how we should put all the events together from each Gospel and understand them.
+Our commentary will always aim to offer the most reasonable solution to solve any perceivable inconsistencies in the Gospels’ text.
+When there are differences in words and events between one Gospel and another, the approach is to consider how we should synthesize all the events from each Gospel and understand them.
 We must believe that there are no errors in the original Scripture writings.
 Each writer received the words from the Holy Spirit, who is the only Person who knows and remembers precisely the doings and the sayings of the Lord Jesus.
-After a time, no human mind can remember what exactly the Lord Jesus did and spoke about throughout His ministry on earth.
+After a time, no human mind can recall precisely what the Lord Jesus did and said throughout His ministry on earth.

 For our explanation of our belief in writing Scripture, please read our articles: The Writing of Scripture and The Canon of Scripture.